asand3r/zbx-hpmsa/README.md

 ## v0.6 vs v0.7
 There are a couple of important changes in v0.7 of the script:
   - Removed 'health' argument.
 It was used for working with old Zabbix versions, which doesn't support JSONPath preprocessing (like 3.0 and 3.2).
-So, version 0.7 supports only Zabbix 4.0 and 4.2;
+So, version 0.7 supports only Zabbix 4.0 and 4.2; 3.4 also will work, but LLD doesn't;
   - Version 0.7 breaks compatibility with template distributed for version 0.6.x.
 Now, master item contains JSON with shorten key names.
 E.g. version 0.6.8 outpul was:
 ```bash